wolfrieder/http-response-classifier/README.md

 With these steps completed, you should now have a functional environment for executing the research project, as well as the necessary tools for efficient model development and tracking.

+## Computer Setup
+The code was tested on an MacBook Pro with the 10-core Apple M1 Pro, 32GB memory, and 1TB storage.
+It is recommended to have at least 32GB memory as tests with 16GB memory led to memory issues while training the classifiers.
+Therefore, the current requirement are 32GB of memory until further tests and optimizations are performed.

 ## Known Installation Problems

 If the LightGBM import throws this error message: